adap/flower/doc/source/contributor-tutorial-contribute-on-github.rst

     In this example you can see that the request is to merge the branch ``doc-fixes`` from my forked repository to branch ``main`` from the Flower repository.

+    The title should be changed to adhere to the :ref:`pr_title_format` guidelines, otherwise it won't be possible to merge the PR.
+So in this case, a correct title might be ``docs(framework) Fix typos``.

     The input box in the middle is there for you to describe what your PR does and to link it to existing issues.
     We have placed comments (that won't be rendered once the PR is opened) to guide you through the process.

     It is important to follow the instructions described in comments.
-For instance, in order to not break how our changelog system works, you should read the information above the ``Changelog entry`` section carefully.
-    You can also checkout some examples and details in the :ref:`changelogentry` appendix.

     At the bottom you will find the button to open the PR.
 This will notify reviewers that a new PR has been opened and that they should look over it to merge or to request changes.